neuralconfig/sz-acl/README.md

 ```

 This will create three policies:
-- "Site A" with octet value 10 (replacing all "X" with "10")
+- "test1" with octet value 10 (replacing all "X" with "10")
-- "Site B" with octet value 20 (replacing all "X" with "20")
+- "test2" with octet value 20 (replacing all "X" with "20")
-- "Site C" with octet value 30 (replacing all "X" with "30")
+- "test3" with octet value 30 (replacing all "X" with "30")

 The feature allows efficient deployment of standardized ACL policies across multiple sites with different subnet numbering.